Boundary Issues – the Hot New Malady Du Jour

 Granted, that may have been more ten years ago than now, but clearly the shame of being solo still remains.
 Just look at the size of bridal magazines, with their BIGGER is BETTER advertising.
 Clearly, this propaganda is working overtime to keep girls half my age panting after the matrimonial state.

-“FUCK OFF! (or “PISS OFF” if you’re English) There is NO shame in being lonely.
+“FUCK OFF! (or “PISS OFF” if you’re English) There is NO shame in being alone, nor is their shame in being lonely.
 It is okay to want a mate.
 A mate is a good thing.
 Mating is a good thing.

 I'm lonely, I'm horny and I'm proud!